carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

        molecule --debug -vvv converge -s provision-project

+## Getting Started
+The following instructions are to get started and quickly bring up a functional project
+1. Configuration and File System Setup
+2. Docker Build and Run

 # Configurations and File System Setup
 1. Clone this git repository to an accessible workspace folder.

+      git clone

 2. Change into your repository workspace folder.
 3. Create a folder to stage project outputs: